Lady Riders fall to Commerce

 Gabby Cook dialed long distance twice, and added a two-pointer for eight, and Sophie Shankle also had a pair of treys for six points.

-“We played hard, and were right there at the end,” Hulbert Lady Rider Head Coach Joseph McClure said, “but we just couldn’t make the plays to pull off the win.”
+“We played hard, and were right there at the end, but we just couldn’t make the plays to pull off the win,” said Hulbert Lady Rider Head Coach Joseph McClure.

 The Lady Riders fall to 9-12 as they prepare for their final two regular season games, both against Warner.
-Friday, Feb.
-10, Warner will come to Hulbert, and Valentine’s Day, Feb.
-14, Hulbert will travel to Warner.
+On Friday, Feb.
+10, Warner will come to Hulbert, and Hulbert will travel to Warner on Feb.
+14. Hulbert will host Haskell in Districts on Feb.
+17.

 Commented